 The beach is a favourite haunt for surfers and I could see why as the waves rushed in.
 I found a suitable vantage point and tackled two watercolours of the beach, one in my sketchbook, the other on a 12″ x 9″ Arches Block.

 The next day I returned to do another sketchbook watercolour, this time changing the format of the composition to include the foreground rocks.
 Due to the strong sunlight and low tide, the sea became more turquoise in colour which made for a completely different painting.
 I was already starting to build up a mini collection of Paintings of Tiree to be developed into more finished pieces.

-The pattern for the weather was rain in the morning, sun in the afternoon and great sunsets in the evening so on the Monday morning I was confined to painting a view from one of the windows of An Caladh.
+The pattern for the weather was rain in the morning, sun in the afternoon and great sunsets in the evening.
+On the Monday morning I was confined to painting a view from one of the windows of An Caladh.
 The distant white houses highlighted against the threatening sky and the palm tree made for an interesting composition.

 Producing Paintings of Tiree is just one of the many activities I enjoyed during our three days on the island.

-Did I mention the bike rides, watching thirty seals playing very close to the shore of Balephetrish Beach, wonderful walks and spotting very large hares, feasting on local produce, bird watching and a visit to the museum about Skerryvore Lighthouse?
+Did I mention the bike rides, watching thirty seals playing very close to the shore of Balephetrish Beach?
+Or the wonderful walks and spotting very large hares?
+And feasting on local produce, bird watching and a visit to the museum about Skerryvore Lighthouse?

-As we took off, the skies were clear so we were able to enjoy stunning views of the inner Hebrides including Staffa, Mull and Iona, a reminder of some of the paintings I have produced in the past of these islands.
+As we took off, the skies were clear so we were able to enjoy stunning views of the inner Hebrides.
+These included Staffa, Mull and Iona, a reminder of some of the paintings I have produced in the past of these islands.